shahargonda/UseOpenaiAPI/README.md

 # UseOpenaiAPI

-thi

 This is the documentation for the UseOpenaiAPI project.

 This project is a basic one, who's aim is to use the openai API.
-It is cloned from a much more complicated project, the SelfGPT, sorcecode [here](https://github.com/mangate/SelfGPT)
+It is a stripped version of the SelfGPT, sorcecode [here](https://github.com/mangate/SelfGPT), where integration with whatsapp is also implemented.

 it makes advantage of two of the original bot's features: